smbutterfield/ibmt17-18/_02-int-scales-keys/a3-tx-intervals.md

 ### Interval quality

-(If you are completely unfamiliar with scales, you may want to skip one topic ahead to [2a - Scales]({{ site.baseurl }}/02-scales-keys-triads-7chords/2a1-ov-scales.html), and then return to this after beginning to understand the construction of the major scale.
-For a method that does not rely on knowledge of major scales, you can also scroll to the bottom of this section and read an interesting method from the writers of *Open Music Theory*.)
+(If you are completely unfamiliar with scales, you may want to skip one topic ahead to [scales (2b)]({{ site.baseurl }}/02-int-scales-key/b1-ov-scales.html), and then return to this after beginning to understand the construction of the major scale.
+For a method that does not rely on knowledge of major scales, you can also scroll to the bottom of this section and read a useful method from the writers of *Open Music Theory*.)

 Interval *quality* is difficult to examine without beginning to think about our concept of tonality and keys.
 One student succinctly explained her straightforward method for finding the *quality*, and it revolved around a strong familiarity of the twelve major scales:
 - **Please remember that each of the following steps only works if you consider `do` as the bottom pitch of the interval.**